Matkatamiba/Majesty-Chatbot/README.md

 - Click on "Applications" in the left-hand menu, then click the blue "New Application" button on the top right.

-- Call your bot whatever you want and accept the terms.
+- Call your bot MajestyChatbot (or whatever you'd like) and accept the terms.

 - On the left bar, select Bot.
 Click the blue Add Bot button on the right.
 (If it prompts you to save in any of these steps, save.)

-- Check Message Content Intent (about halfway down the page)
+- Find Message Content Intent (about halfway down the page) and enable it

 - Press the blue Reset Token near the top of this page.
 It should give you a very long series of numbers and letters.
 Take this token and copy paste it into the token in the Discord-bot.py file near the top (currently, it's on line 8).